 What is a Digital ID?

-- Effective identification and reporting of suspicious transactions
+- Effective digital identification of suspicious transactions

 - More valuable data

-How did the FATF draft affect blockchain
+How is blockchain affected by the FATF draft

-FATF shoutout to cryptocurrency platforms binds VASPs to existing KYC/AML rules, showcasing the growing the acceptance of digital payments gains trust among users.
+FATF shoutout to cryptocurrency platforms binds virtual asset service providers (VASPs) to existing KYC/AML rules, showcasing digital payments gain in trust among users.

 The Key Takeaways

-- Digital ID supports efforts against AML/CFT
+1. Digital ID supports efforts against AML/CFT